msfrt/PiLogger/logger/README.md

 # Build

 To use the logger, you must build it first.
 This is accomplished using [CMake](https://cmake.org).
 If CMake is not installed, you must install it, either by downloading the source and building, or simply running `sudo apt-get install cmake` (easiest).
+Downloading via the package manager may not install the latest version, so I reccomend building by source.
+Instructions for doing so can be found [here](https://cmake.org/install/).

 ## Dependencies